babel/website/docs/core-packages/traverse.md

 ---
 layout: docs
-title: Babel traverse
+title: babel-traverse
-description: The Babel Traverse module maintains the overall tree state, and is responsible for replacing, removing, and adding nodes.
+description: The babel-traverse module maintains the overall tree state, and is responsible for replacing, removing, and adding nodes.
 permalink: /docs/core-packages/traverse/
 package: babel-traverse
 ---